CCondeluci/ws-eng-scrape/README.md

 # ws-scrape-poc
-proof-of-concept scraper for jk+bushi to rebuild a card DB
+proof-of-concept scraper for jk+bushi to rebuild an english card DB

+long live wsdecks